-Divorce is about to become easier and less stressful for everyone.
-From 6 April 2022, a new law referred to as ‘no-fault divorce’ will allow couples to get a divorce or civil partnership dissolution without having to place blame for the relationship breakdown.
+On the 6th of April 2022, obtaining a divorce became considerably easier and less stressful for everyone involved.
+The new law referred to as ‘no-fault divorce’ was introduced under the Divorce, Separation and Dissolution Act 2020, which allows couples to get a divorce or civil partnership dissolution without having to place blame for the relationship breakdown.

 You may have seen the famous case of Tini Owens in the news over the past few years.
-Tini Owens was refused a divorce in 2018 because she could not prove that her relationship had ‘irretrievably broken down’ due to one of the five acceptable legal reasons (known as the five ‘facts’).
-In her case she attempted to rely on the ‘fact’ of unreasonable behaviour albeit without success.
+Tini Owens was refused a divorce in 2018 because she could not prove that her relationship had ‘irretrievably broken down’ under one of the five acceptable legal reasons (known as the five ‘facts’).
+In her case, she attempted to rely on the ‘fact’ of unreasonable behaviour, albeit without success.

-If you would like friendly, bespoke advice about divorce and dissolution, including no-fault divorce, get in touch with our Family Law team.
+If you would like friendly, bespoke advice about divorce, separation and dissolution, including no-fault divorce, get in touch with our Family Law team.
 You can contact us in one of the following ways:

 Get expert advice about no-fault divorce

-Our divorce lawyers are here to provide all the advice and support you need to get a divorce or civil partnership dissolution from your partner.
+Our lawyers are here to provide all the divorce advice and support you need to obtain a divorce or civil partnership dissolution from your partner.
 Our service covers:

-- Making the divorce or dissolution petition/application on your behalf, ensuring every detail is completed to the highest degree of accuracy.
-This may also include applying for a divorce using the online process which often avoids delay.
+- Making the divorce or dissolution application on your behalf, ensuring every detail is completed to the highest degree of accuracy.
+This may also include applying for divorce using the online process, which often avoids delay.

 - Helping separating couples work out financial issues, such as: